You've stumbled upon the idea to build a bedding company and now you're ready to take the next steps.

 Depending on where you're conducting business, you'll also want to consider securing the proper permits, licenses and liability insurance.

 If you are planning to start a bedding company, the costs are relatively low.
 This, of course, depends on if you decide to start the business with lean expenses or bringing in a large team and spending more money.

-We’ve outlined two common scenarios for “pre-opening” costs of a bedding company and outline the costs you should expect for each:
+We’ve outlined two common scenarios for “pre-opening” costs of starting a bedding company and outline the costs you should expect for each:

 - The estimated minimum starting cost = $12